binci/binci/README.md

   - ./Rakefile
 ```

-When any of those files are changed, created, or deleted, the next Binci run will rebuild the image from the dockerfile before executing the task.
+When any of those files are changed, the next Binci run will rebuild the image from the dockerfile before executing the task.

 ## Services